-Cleaning solvent is flammable and toxic to eyes, skin, and respiratory tract Skin/eyc protection required.
-Avoid repeated/prolonged contact Good general ventilation is normally adequate.
-Failure to follow this procedure could result in personal injury or death.
+Cleaning solvent is flammable and toxic to eyes, skin, and respiratory tract.
+Skin/eye protection required.
+Avoid repeated/prolonged contact.
+Good general ventilation is normally adequate.

-a.
-For proper adhesion and sealing, clean OD of crankshaft flange and ID of wear ring with dry cleaning solvent (P-680) just prior to application of sealant.
-Make sure that OD of crankshaft flange and ID of seal housing bore are free from nicks or burrs.
+- a.
+For proper adhesion and sealing, clean OD of crankshaft flange and ID of wear ring with cleaning solvent just prior to application of sealant.
+Make sure that OD of crankshaft flange and ID of seal housing bore are free from nicks or burrs. - b.

-- b.
 Apply a light coating of sealing compound (MIL-R-46082) retaining sealant completely around the leading edge of crankshaft flange.
 Wipe away any sealant that may have gotten on seal housing bore. - c.
 Install pilot from tool set (JT30040) on end of crankshaft using two capscrews.
 Tighten both capscrews securely.
 Make sure tool contacts face of crankshaft. - d.
-Carefully start oil seal/wear sleeve over pilot and crankshaft flange with open side of seal toward engine. - e.
+Carefully start oil seal/wear sleeve over pilot and crankshaft flange with open side of seal bward engine. - e.
 Attach driver and thrust washer to guide plate with capscrew.
 Tighten the capscrew until driver bottoms on pilot. - f.
 Remove capscrew thrust washer, driver, two capscrews, and guide plate. - g.
 Install flywheel, refer to paragraph 3-35.3.